What is Femininity? It’s not what you think

 Femininity and its partner masculinity too often today create waves of confusion, distrust, judgment, shame, and self-abandonment.
 Yet these two dynamic and powerful forces act continuously at the very core of our existence.
 Without the two, we would not survive.
 We would not thrive and we certainly wouldn’t know sensual and passionate pleasure.

-Here will answer your questions about femininity and its various expressions.
+Here we’ll answer your questions about femininity and its various expressions.
 We’ll explore truths and misconceptions.
 We’ll shine a light on the possibility that unfolds when we deeply understand and respect femininity in ourselves and each other.

 What is femininity?